 Smart contracts are not only a key mechanism for encapsulating information and keeping it simple across the network, they can also be written to allow participants to execute certain aspects of transactions automatically.

-A smart contract can, for example, be written to stipulate the cost of shipping an item that changes depending on when it arrives.
+A smart contract can, for example, be written to stipulate the cost of shipping an item where the shipping charge changes depending on how quickly the item arrives.
 With the terms agreed to by both parties and written to the ledger, the appropriate funds change hands automatically when the item is received.

 Why is a Blockchain useful?¶